astronomer/docs/learn/airflow-mlflow.md

 import CodeBlock from '@theme/CodeBlock';
 import mlflow_tutorial_dag from '!!raw-loader!../code-samples/dags/airflow-mlflow/mlflow_tutorial_dag.py';

 [MLflow](https://mlflow.org/) is a popular tool for tracking and managing machine learning models.
-It can be used together with Airflow for ML orchestration (MLOx), leveraging both tools for what they do best.
+It can be used together with Apache Airflow® for ML orchestration (MLOx), leveraging both tools for what they do best.
 In this tutorial, you’ll learn about three different ways you can use MLflow with Airflow.

 :::tip Other ways to learn